Trouble Is...

 Trouble Is ... is the second album by American blues solo artist Kenny Wayne Shepherd and the first to be released under the Kenny Wayne Shepherd Band moniker.
 It is the first of several albums to feature Noah Hunt on vocals.

 It features the no. 1 Mainstream Rock hit "Blue on Black", which also reached no. 78 on the Billboard Hot 100.
 The album also spawned three further rock hits, including "Slow Ride", "Somehow, Somewhere, Someway", and "Everything Is Broken", a Bob Dylan cover.
 It also features a cover of "I Don't Live Today" by Jimi Hendrix.
 Trouble Is ... was certified Gold by the RIAA in 1998 and certified Platinum in 1999.
 The track "Trouble Is..." appeared in the EA Sports video game NASCAR 2001.

-The 25th anniversary anniversary edition of the album, Trouble is...25, was released in December 2022.